wp-plugins/simple-banner/readme.txt

 1. This is the first screen shot.
 2. This is the second screen shot.
-2. This is the third screen shot.
+3. This is the third screen shot.
+4. This is the settings page... and the fourth screen shot.

 == Changelog ==